-This pasta is simple to make yet packed with flavour.
-Quick, tasty and sure to be a hit with family and friends!
+This Penne Pasta with Sun-Dried Tomato Pesto is quick and easy to make and sure to be a hit with family and friends!

 I know they say home is where the heart is.
 Quite frankly I think they should change that saying to “home is where the carbs are”.
 At least for me.

 For me, there’s nothing better for a gathering of friends and family than putting a family style dish of pasta on the table.
 Everyone can dig right in and help themselves.
 It’s a great way to serve pasta, a little less formal and stuffy than some alternatives.

 We piled the pasta on an old silver platter and we just dug right into it.
 That’s the way Italian food should be served if you ask me.

 Just to clarify, I use my food processor for making this pesto.
 What I like about using the food processor, as opposed to other techniques, is that it’s easy to adjust the oil as you go.

 It’s also a fast way to make pesto, not a lot of monkeying around when you use a food processor.

 When you combine the pesto with the cooked noodles remember that tossing is your best friend.
 You want to toss, then toss again, and toss some more.